Edinburgh what’s not to love?

 As the capital of Scotland, Edinburgh commands attention.
 But apart from being the country’s epi centre, Edinburgh exudes a distinctive charm that is difficult to resist.
 The compact layout of the city means it’s easy to get around and explore, even for someone like me with a hopeless sense of direction!

-My seven day hiking experience on the Isle of Skye had ended and I was very keen to re-visit this magical city.
-My last Edinburgh stopover was back in 1997 during the lingering stage of winter.
-I still remember wandering around Edinburgh Castle, feeling chilled to the bone from the freezing wind blowing straight off the North Sea.
-The bitter conditions forced us to make an early departure from the castle to the closest pub on the Royal Mile for a much-needed warming whiskey.
+I’d come to the end of my seven day hiking experience on the Isle of Skye and I was very keen to re-visit this magical city.
+My last Edinburgh stopover was back in 1997 during the lingering of winter.
+I still remember wandering around Edinburgh Castle, chilled to the bone from the icy wind blowing straight off the North Sea.
+The bitter conditions forced us to depart early from the castle to the closest pub on the Royal Mile for a much-needed warming whiskey.
 As you do!

-But on this occasion I was in Edinburgh in the first week of May, during the onset of spring.
-I’ve written a post on what I crammed into my two days.
-But because I love history and couldn’t resist including some of the past that is such an integral part of this vibrant city, my post was going to be too long to read in one go!
+But on this occasion I was in Edinburgh in the first week of May, the onset of spring.
+This is my post on what I crammed into my two days.
+But because I love history and couldn’t resist including some of the past that is such an integral part of this vibrant city, my post was too long to read in one go!
 So I’ve split it into two: day one and day two.

 Arriving in darkness the evening before on the train from Inverness, it was a nice surprise the next morning to open the blinds to blue sky and sunshine.
-That and the promise of warm temperatures on my phone’s weather app was all I needed to escape my hotel room and explore.
+That and phone’s weather app promising warm temperatures was all I needed to escape my hotel room and explore.

 The Royal Mile